DevWurm/angular2-tables-api-server/doc/03_main_app.md

         ##### Managing versions
         * maintain multiple versions and applying routes is done in the same process
-        * because all the application files (routes, middleware, etc.) is defined seperately for each version, setting up a version is done by applying the routers and other middleware for this version under a subtree for this version
+        * because all the application files (routes, middleware, etc.) is defined seperately for each main version, setting up a version is done by applying the routers and other middleware for this version under a subtree for this version
+        * to address subversions of a main version, it is possible for the client to include a custom version header; this brings a good tradeoff between a stable versioning, an easy to use API and an easy update mechanism (even without a specific subversion, the API should be save to use, because the major version is described in the URL, but small changes can be included easily by an subversion which can be automatically used [or specifically avoided] by the clients)

     <!-- TODO: Error handling, middleware -->